 Princess Gaia: "And why would you want to be 'protected' from mama sweetheart?
 I just want you to be happy and safe.
 Just listen to mama's singing and you'll understand."

-Hell, not even the author was protected.
+- Hell, not even the author was protected.
 By the end of the next chapter Princess Gaia has put him into the Lotus-Eater Machine too.
-In his absence she took over the author's note that directs people to what music is recommended for listing while reading the chapter as well as the note that promises that the next chapter is one its way.
+In his absence she took over the author's note that directs people to what music is recommended for listing while reading the chapter as well as the note that promises that the next chapter is on its way.

-Imperfect Metamorphosis is an Alternate UniverseTouhouFan Fic.
+- Imperfect Metamorphosis is an Alternate Universe Touhou Fan Fic.
 A much-hyped and foreshadowed climatic battle occurred between Yukari Yakumo and Yuuka Kazami.
 At the end, Yukari merged her soul with Yuuka's, in the attempt to effectively destroy her.
 It failed, but because Yukari is connected at a deep level with reality's veil, Yuuka saw every single reality that exists or that we created with our imagination for just about everything.
 She knows about us.
 She knows about TV Tropes.
 And she made that fact known.

 Joker: “How do you expect to keep your readers if your villains fall flat?
 With a lack of readers our world fades from existence, I couldn't let that happen – better to die in a blaze of glory than to never have existed at all … so I painted the town red in blood, pain and screams like the labor pains of existence to make our world live!”

-From Princess Tutu Abridged we have Fakir writing to control the narrator of the abridged series into helping save Duck.
+- From Princess Tutu Abridged we have Fakir writing to control the narrator of the abridged series into helping save Duck.
 And then makes the other abridgers sign a contract to only write non-canon endings for minor characters.

-This is more a background threat to the reader than an actual event in Pokeumans: because of a mix of clone replacements, memory erasure and secret bases, there is no way to disprove that the series is actually happening in real life.
+- This is more a background threat to the reader than an actual event in Pokéumans: because of a mix of clone replacements, memory erasure and secret bases, there is no way to disprove that the series is actually happening in real life.
 So anyone could be a Pokeuman - even you.

 Film - Animation

-In Wreck-It Ralph, when King Candy reveals himself to be Turbo, his appearance flickers between his disguise and his true form.
-Watch closely as he says " I am Turbo, the greatest racer ever!": as soon as he finishes saying "Turbo", the aforementioned flickering provides a scaryFreeze-Frame Bonus, with his thumbs-up pose lifted from his TurboTime sprite rendered in full CGI, Slasher Smile included.
+- In Wreck-It Ralph, when King Candy reveals himself to be Turbo, his appearance flickers between his disguise and his true form.
+Watch closely as he says " I am Turbo, the greatest racer ever!": as soon as he finishes saying "Turbo", the aforementioned flickering provides a scary Freeze-Frame Bonus, with his thumbs-up pose lifted from his TurboTime sprite rendered in full CGI, Slasher Smile included.
 He's looking at the audience while doing that.